hallissons/algorithms/README.md

 - **Median maintenance:** Extract the median element using two heaps, one with the smallest elements and one containing the highest elements.
 The median will be the max from the first list along with the min of the second list, depending on the size of each lists.
 If the sizes are unbalanced, one element needs to be moved to the other one.

+### Balanced Search Trees - BST

+A linked set of objects with a pointer to a parent with the following key properties:

+- Each element has three pointers: right, left, parent.
+- Each element has a key (which corresponds to the data for that node).
+- The element on the right is bigger than the element.
+- The element on the left is less than the element.

+Gives O(log n) running time for the following operations: search, select, min/max, pred/succ, rank, insert, delete and O(n) running time to output in sorted order.
+The worst case is O(height) and it occurs when the elements are inserted in a ordered way.

+### Red-black Trees

+Its a BST with an extra bit to record the "color" of the node (red or black).
+The color will be used to keep the tree balanced, which guarantees O(log n) for most of the operations.
+For that to happen, the following properties must hold:

+1. Every node is either red or black.
+2. The root is black.
+3. Every leaf (NIL) is black.
+4. If a node is red, then both its children are black.
+5. For each node, all simple paths from the node to descendant leaves contain the same number of black nodes.

+### Hash table

+Data structure used to maintain a set of stuff (transactions, people+associated data, IP addresses, etc.)

+- Basic operations which runs in O(1) time: Insert, Delete, Lookup
+- Doesn't Maintain ordering
+- Hash function used to map keys to positions
+- Each element will be stored in a "bucket" which can have collisions, just remember the birthday paradox "How many people we need to add in a room to have 50% of chance for them to have birthday on the same day?"

+- Hash function:
+(Objects of some universe) -- hash code --> (integer) -- compression function --> (buckets {0,1,2,3...n-1})

+1. Choose a n to be prime
+2. Not too close to a power of 2
+3. Not too close to a power of 10

+- **Colision resolution**

+- Chaining or separate chaining can be used as a technique to avoid collisions.
+Each bucket will have a linked list.
+A[h(x)]

+[ ] -> [A]
+[ ]
+[ ] -> [B] -> [D]
+[ ] -> [C]

+- Chaining:
+	- Insert is O(1) when the list is empty.
+	- Lookup O(list length).
+	- The worst case can be when there's a single bucket for all elements

+- Open Addressing: Uses all slots on the hash table instead of storing a linked list for each slot.
+This is done through "probing", where a slot is evaluated and if it is empty, the key is inserted there, otherwise it is inserted on a different slot where the probing is incremented using the following strategies: linear, quadraditic and double hashing

+- Its pretty easy bad hash functions :)
+- Terrible solution: h(x) = first 3 digits of a phone number.
+In that case all the "bay area" will go to the same bucket
+- Mediocre solution: h(x) = last 3 digits of x, multiples of power of 2.
+- Ok solution: h(x) =

+## Problems

+### 2-SUM Problem

+Given an array A and a integer T, find the two elements which sums up to T.

+- Naive: Scan the array and find all pair of sums and compare with T = O(nˆ2).
+- Better: Sort the array and for each element, find its complement based on T = O(n log n) -> O(n log n) to sort the array + O(log n) to find a complement for each element + O(n).
+- Even better: Use the hash table to lookup for elements, the running time will decrease to O(n).

 ## Books